fixmycrypto/FixMyCrypto/README.md

 Other wallet software may use different phrases or paths.

+## Polkadot (DOT) special use cases:

+Currently only Ledger hardware wallets are supported using the coin type `DOTLedger`.

+    "coin": "DOTLedger",

+Support for Polkadot.js and other Polkadot wallets is planned for a future release.

 ## Other settings:

 * `difficulty` (default 0, range 0-4) controls which algorithms (different types of word substitutions, swaps, etc.) will be tested.
 Leave this at default unless the program fails to find your correct phrase.
 If you're sure that your known addresses and paths are correct, you can try increasing the difficulty setting to 1-4.
 Higher settings will take MUCH longer to run.